Emerging Research Grants

 Emerging Research Grants: Call for Applications

-The ERG program is a competitive process that awards grants to only the most promising investigators.
-Recipients are exceptionally well-positioned to win funding from major federal funders, with every $1 invested in ERG leading to an average of $56 in future funding.
+The Emerging Research Grants program is a competitive process that awards grants to only the most promising investigators.
+Recipients are exceptionally well-positioned to secure subsequent funding from major federal funders.
+In fact, ERG awardees (2002–present) have gone on to be awarded an average of $59 in federal research funding for every dollar of their ERG grant.

 Print Friendly and PDF